 Employees should also take responsibility to protect the health of others by staying home if they are sick or have been in close contact with someone who has suffered from the Delta Variant.
 Employee responsibility can go a long way in protecting the health of others in the workplace.

 One of the leading causes of the contraction of the Delta Variant is poor ventilation in the workplace.
-When several employees are working in the same, poorly ventilated room, there is a high chance that someone will contract the virus as germs and other bacteria build up.
+When several employees work in the same, poorly ventilated room, there is a high chance that someone will contract the virus as germs and other bacteria build up.

 Ventilation can mitigate this risk as air is freshened and germs are cycled out of the workplace.
 There are air purifiers you can purchase for this exact reason.
 Depending on your workspace, you can also open windows to get a steady flow of clean air to clear out the work area.